 THST (cont.)
 6130 Person and Work of the Holy Spirit 3 hrs.
-The fourth-century Alexandrian writer, Didymus the Blind, writes of the Holy Spirit as the one who "renovates us and working with the Father and the Son, brings us back from our condition of deformity to that of pristine beauty."
+The fourth-century Alexandrian writer, Didymus the Blind, writes of the Holy Spirit as the one who "renovates us ... and working with the Father and the Son, brings us back from our condition of deformity to that of pristine beauty."
 To enable us to comprehend more fully the God who indwells and empowers us, this course will listen to the past actions of the Spirit as witnessed to in Scripture and the church's tradition, as well as anticipate how God the Spirit will continue to shape our existence in the eschaton, with the hope of a more faithful understanding of the potential for new life in the present that God brings to us through the personal work and working person of the Holy Spirit.
-OFFERED : On Rotation.
-6210 Theology and Leadership for a Multi-Ethnic World This course examines key approaches to ministry leadership development that address the challenge of racial and ethnic tensions in the church and community.
+OFFERED: On Rotation.
+6210 Theology and Leadership for a Multi-Ethnic World 3 hrs.
+This course examines key approaches to ministry leadership development that address the challenge of racial and ethnic tensions in the church and community.
 The course intends to aid ministers in preparing for and developing multi-ethnic leadership for diverse constituencies.
 Special emphasis is given to the role of today's leaders in developing effective models of leadership for promoting reconciliation, healing, and unity.
 SAME AS: INTS 6210.
 OFFERED: Arranged.
-3 hrs.
-7010 Readings in Theological Classics Examines the work of one major Christian theologian.
+7010 Readings in Theological Classics 3 hrs.
+Examines the work of one major Christian theologian.
 Possible writers include Augustine, Gregory of Nyssa, Catherine of Siena, Teresa of Avila, Luther, Calvin, Jacob Arminius, John Wesley, and Karl Barth.
-3 hrs.
+1-3 hrs.
 7650 Guided Research and Student-Initiated Study A course designed by a student and a professor that addresses some particular area of interest in the area of theology or that addresses a particular need in the student's academic program in theology.
 PREREQUISITE: THST 5120.
 REPEAT: May be repeated.
-1-3 hrs.
-7910 Seminar A course that addresses a particular theological issue otherwise not covered in the curriculum.
+7910 Seminar 3 hrs.
+A course that addresses a particular theological issue otherwise not covered in the curriculum.
 It will be conducted as a collegial discussion not as a lecture-based course.
 PREREQUISITE: THST 5120.
-3 hrs.
-7950 Thesis This course allows for preparation of a thesis under the guidance of department faculty. note: Library approval required prior to completion of thesis.
+7950 Thesis 2 hrs.
+This course allows for preparation of a thesis under the guidance of department faculty. note: Library approval required prior to completion of thesis.
 PREREQUISITE: THST 5900.
 GRADE: S/U registration.
 OFFERED: On demand.
-2 hrs.
-7955 Thesis Continuation Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
+7955 Thesis Continuation 1 hr.
+Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
 CONSENT: Approval required.
 PREREQUISITE: THST 7950.
 REPEAT: May be repeated once.
 GRADE: S/U registration.
-1 hr.

-OFFICERS OF THE CORPORATION, 2019-20
+OFFICERS OF THE CORPORATION, 2020-21

 John S. Pistole President

 Marie S. Morris Vice President

 Jennifer E. Hunt Secretary

-James W. Ragsdale Treasurer
+Brock A. Vaughters Treasurer

 Ronda S. Reemer Assistant Secretary

-Wendy S. Frank Assistant Treasurer (Fall 2019)

-Suahil R. Housholder Assistant Treasurer (Spring 2020)
+Suahil R. Housholder Assistant Treasurer

-PRESIDENT'S CABINET, 2019-20
+PRESIDENT'S CABINET, 2020-21

-John S. Pistole President Marie S. Morris Provost Daniel A. Courtney Special Assistant to the President Jennifer E. Hunt Vice President for Advancement Ryon D. K. Kaopuiki Vice President for Enrollment and Marketing (Fall 2019) Heather A. Kim Vice President for Enrollment, Marketing and Communication (Spring 2020) James W. Ragsdale Vice President for Finance and Treasurer
+John S. Pistole President Marie S. Morris Provost Daniel A. Courtney Special Assistant to the President Jennifer E. Hunt Vice President for Advancement Heather A. Kim Vice President for Enrollment, Marketing and Communication Brock A. Vaughters Vice President for Finance and Treasurer

-ACADEMIC ADMINISTRATION, 2019-20
+ACADEMIC ADMINISTRATION, 2020-21